claymtgy/nvim-config/README.md

 # nvim-config
 My personal configuration for Neovim.

+This is largely a branch off from [kickstart](https://github.com/nvim-lua/kickstart.nvim)

 ## Installation:
 (When I get one figured out) Execute installation.sh to move the configuration files into .config/nvim There is an installation.sh file in the repo.
 It's pretty simple, but I haven't tested it yet.